MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/configure-enable-embedded-intelligence.md

 |[!INCLUDE[pn_crm_8_2_0_op_subsequent](../includes/pn-crm-8-2-0-op-subsequent.md)]| <ul><li>Only Relationship assistant is available, and only its <em>base cards</em> are supported. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Action cards reference](action-cards-reference.md)</li> <li>No features or action cards are available for [!INCLUDE[pn_Exchange](../includes/pn-exchange.md)], so your [!INCLUDE[pn_Exchange](../includes/pn-exchange.md)] version isn't important.</li></ul> |

 > [!IMPORTANT]
-> The features Relationship assistant, Email engagement, and Auto capture are available for Dynamics 365 for Customer Engagement for Enterprise license only.
+> The features Relationship assistant, Email engagement, and Auto capture are available for Dynamics 365 Sales for Enterprise license only.

 ## How to enable Embedded intelligence